DevMark006/DevMark006/README.md

 ###

-<h3 align="center">About</h3>
+<h3 align="center">I'm a Information Technology Graduate pursuing web development.
+I like to learn and create projects on my free time also to boost my
+learning development.
+I'm focused on back-end development rather than front-end because I'm not good at design but can do simple UI myself.
+My passion is building a robust and scalable web application and soon hoping to start my own start-up company. </p>

 ###

-<p align="center">I am a graduate with a degree in Information Technology and my focus is web and software development.
-I made various projects before and I'm still actively working on personal projects using various technologies.
-I have experience in both front-end and back-end development.</p>

-###

-<h3 align="center">Technologies and Tools</h3>
+<h3 align="center">Technologies and Tools I Use</h3>

 ###